GM Cruise Origin. Source: GM earnings release.

 References and Credits

-1. All financial figures in this article are obtained and referenced from GM’s quarterly and annual filings which can be obtained from GM Earnings Releases.
+1. All financial figures in this article were obtained and referenced from GM’s quarterly and annual filings which can be obtained from GM Earnings Releases.

 2. Featured images in this article are used under creative commons license and sourced from the following websites: GM Earnings Release and 2020 Outlook.